Skip to main content

 Your birth partner or support person

-Talk to your birth partner about your birth plan so they know what your wishes are.
+Talk to your birth partner about your birth plan.
 You can also think about what they can do to support you during labour.

 Birth aids and equipment